Quad Hypertrophy: Best Exercises for Massive Legs

 What are the best exercises for quad hypertrophy?

-Some of the best exercises for quad hypertrophy include squats, lunges, leg presses, leg extensions, and step-ups.
+Some of the best exercises for quad hypertrophy include squats, lunges, leg presses, Bulgarian split squats, and variations like leg extensions.
 These exercises target the quadriceps muscles and can help promote muscle growth and strength in the legs.

 How often should I train my quads for hypertrophy?